kyuQee/kyuqee.github.io/posts/math-for-quant-part-1.md

 <br>

-Now this may be a simplification of some real world problem, say like piercing a padded ball and predicting if it will burst the bladder, or shooting a bullet through a water melon etc. This is however simply personal preference and has no impact on the actual question/problem at hand.
+This reformulation may model practical scenarios, such as piercing a padded sphere to assess whether it impacts an inner core, though this is merely a contextual preference and does not alter the mathematical problem.

 Now typically there are **Three methods** of tackling this problem.